Job prospects Accounting Clerk in Nunavut

 - There are a moderate number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Accounting and related clerks in the Nunavut region:
+Here are some key facts about Accounting and related clerks in Nunavut:

 - Approximately 100 people worked in this occupation in May 2016.